 1:25pm: Princess Charlotte makes history:

-At just two years old, become the first female royal to benefit from the change of succession law, which states that girls will not be overtaken by any future younger brothers.
+At just two years old, Princess Charlotte has made history!
+Prince William and Kate's little girl has become the first female royal to benefit from the change of succession law, which states that girls will not be overtaken by any future younger brothers.
 This means that Charlotte remains fourth-in-line to the throne, while her younger brother, whose name will be announced in due course, will be fifth-in-line.

 1:20pm: Kate's son is her heaviest baby yet: